I tell you, filling in for Rush is a little bit like being Jaja Gabor's eighth husband on their honeymoon.

 Armitage wasn't charged with anything.

-Why didn't Patrick Fitzgerald when he found out it was Armitage just say I'm calling it off?
+Why didn't Patrick Fitzgerald, when he found out it was Armitage, just say, I'm calling it off?

-Not only that, he knew it was Armitage and he kept going after Libby.
+Not only that, he knew it was Armitage, and he kept going after Libby.

 Yeah.

-This is this is why I forget about independent counsel.
+This is why, forget about independent counsel.

 It was gone.

-And that was where you had literally a fourth branch of government without meaningful Oversight, investigating everything under the sun.
+And that was where you had literally a fourth branch of government without meaningful oversight investigating everything under the sun.

 But now you still have something called a special counsel at the Justice Department.